 pulse api facet

-Audience: CLI users enumerating distinct values for a single field — a cheap probe for “what are the regions in this cohort?” without building a full filter.
+Audience: CLI users enumerating distinct values for a single field — a cheap probe for “what are the regions in this cohort?” without building a full filter — or, in rich mode, a multi-field summary of counts, null tallies, percentiles, histograms, and additive contribution counts.

 LLM agents using MCP: see the